ArnauDjango/React-Native-Ubuntu/README.md

 cd dirproject
 react-native init project
 ```
-in this directory you can run the app for testin on your phone emulator
+in this directory you can run the app for testing on your phone emulator
 ```
 Adb devices
 Emulator –list-avds
-Emulator –avd blablabla
+Emulator –avd nameOfYourVirtualDevice
 React-native start
 React-native run-android
 ```